klemenStanic/WIER2021/pa1/README.md

 # WebCrawler
 ## Setting up database
-Our database backup is located on this link.
-We couldn't upload it to github because it's to large.
+Just in case: our database backup is located on this link.

 https://drive.google.com/file/d/1D4m2isYIRqKJL64mH-kaQP5KM4yLOugT/view?usp=sharing

+To get the database, download it using git-lfs.

 Run these commands.
 Make sure you have correct rights (sudo).
 ```